Thanasi Kokkinakis: 2019: Second injury-plagued year

-2021–2022: Return, first doubles win, and ATP Finals
+2021–2022: Return, Grand Slam doubles champion and ATP Finals

-For the 2021 Australian Open, Kokkinakis was selected as a wildcard for the Men's Singles Draw after two years of injury setbacks.
-He won his first main draw singles match at the Australian Open since 2015 against Kwon Soon-woo in straight sets before losing to 5th seed Stefanos Tsitsipas in a 4.5 hour, epic 5 set match.
+For the 2021 Australian Open, Kokkinakis was selected as a wildcard for the men's singles draw after two years of injury setbacks.
+He won his first main-draw singles match at the Australian Open since 2015 against Kwon Soon-woo in straight sets before losing to fifth seed Stefanos Tsitsipas in a 4.5 hour, epic five set match.

-Kokkinakis also qualified for the Miami Masters, where after beating fellow qualifier Shintaro Mochizuki, he lost in the second round to 29th seed Márton Fucsovics in a tightly contested 3-set match.
+Kokkinakis also qualified for the Miami Masters, where after beating fellow qualifier Shintaro Mochizuki, he lost in the second round to 29th seed Márton Fucsovics in a tightly contested three-set match.

 He consistently made a string of quarterfinals at challenger events, reaching the stage in both Split events, the second event in Rome and the first event in Biella.
-He reached his first challenger final in almost 2 years, and won his first challenger title in almost 3 at the second Biella Challenger, beating Enzo Couacaud in the final.
+He reached his first Challenger final in almost two years, and won his first Challenger title in almost three at the second Biella Challenger, beating Enzo Couacaud in the final.

-After failing to qualify for the French Open, Kokkinakis' next event was Nottingham, where he lost in a tight 3-set match to defending champion and top seed Dan Evans.
+After failing to qualify for the French Open, Kokkinakis' next event was Nottingham, where he lost in a tight three-set match to defending champion and top seed Dan Evans.

-Kokkinakis was again given a wildcard into the tournament in Los Cabos, a tournament he had made the finals in 4 years prior.
+Kokkinakis was again given a wildcard into the tournament in Los Cabos, a tournament he had made the finals in four years prior.
 He would lose in the first round to Denis Kudla.

-In July, Kokkinakis made the semifinals of another challenger in Lexington, beating Christian Harrison, Juan Pablo Ficovich, and top seed Jenson Brooksby before losing in the semifinals to Alejandro Tabilo in 3 sets.
+In July, Kokkinakis made the semifinals of another challenger in Lexington, beating Christian Harrison, Juan Pablo Ficovich, and top seed Jenson Brooksby before losing in the semifinals to Alejandro Tabilo in three sets.
 In September, he reached the final of a second Challenger for 2021 at the 2021 Sibiu Open where he was defeated by Stefano Travaglia.
 Kokkinakis ended 2021 with an ATP singles rank of 171.

-Kokkinakis began his season as a wildcard at home in the first Adelaide tournament, beating John Millman in straight sets and 4th seed Frances Tiafoe after being a set and a break down.
+Kokkinakis began his season as a wildcard at home in the first Adelaide tournament, beating John Millman in straight sets and fourth seed Frances Tiafoe after being a set and a break down.
 He defeated Mikael Ymer in the quarterfinals to reach a first semifinal on the ATP Tour in almost five years.
 In the semifinal, he was defeated by top seed & eventual champion Gaël Monfils in straight sets.
 At the second tournament, Kokkinakis bettered his result, beating Benoît Paire, second seed John Isner and fellow Australian wildcard Aleksandar Vukic.
-He defeated 3rd seed Marin Čilić in the semifinals after saving 2 match points to reach the second final of his career, the first since 2017.
-He defeated Arthur Rinderknech in the final in 3 sets to win his first ATP Tour-level singles title.
+He defeated 3rd seed Marin Čilić in the semifinals after saving two match points to reach the second final of his career, the first since 2017.
+He defeated Arthur Rinderknech in the final in three sets to win his first ATP Tour-level singles title.